sipsorcery-org/sipsorcery/README.md

 ## Installation

-The library is should work with .NET Framework >= 4.6.1 and all .NET Core and .NET versions.
+The library should work with .NET Framework >= 4.6.1 and all .NET Core and .NET versions.
 The demo applications initially targetted .NET Core 3.1 and are updated to later .NET versions as time and interest permit.
 The library is available via NuGet.

 ````bash
 dotnet add package SIPSorcery